 QSF trust language here again provides clarity:

-The Trustee shall solely possess a general power of appointment to allocate, resolve and settle all claims and obligations of this Trust and the associated Settlement Agreement which the Trustee may exercise from time to time, in its sole authority and absolute discretion.
-For the purpose of clarity and avoidance of confusion; no Claimant holds any general or specific power of appointment nor may they exercise such within the meaning of §2041 and §2514 of the Internal Revenue Code.
+The trustee shall solely possess a general power of appointment to allocate, resolve and settle all claims and obligations of this Trust and the associated Settlement Agreement which the trustee may exercise from time to time, in its sole authority and absolute discretion.
+For the purpose of clarity and avoidance of confusion; no Claimant holds any general or specific power of appointment nor may they exercise such within the meaning of § 2041 and § 2514 of the Internal Revenue Code.

 The constructive receipt and economic benefit doctrines help determine whether a taxpayer has taxable income in a given year and under certain circumstances.
 We address these concepts in this paper because they can indicate whether a taxpayer has “income” or access to income from a given source, thereby triggering an ownership claim.